ISIS 3 Documentation

 ISIS has three kinds of documentation: Application, Object, and General Documents.
 Application and Object documentation are part of the programming and development structure and are discussed in those portions of the ISIS documentation.
 General Documents are not associated directly with Applications or Objects.
 Such documents include user guides, procedural instructions, administration references, and this very document you are reading now.
 This guide describes the formats Documents may be in, what types of Documents may be added, and how to write the ISIS Documentation XML metadata file that is used to automatically add a Document to the ISIS system.

 ISIS documentation is part of the source code distribution, resides in an organized structure, and in part is automatically generated from text files written in the ISIS XML languages.
-When ISIS is installed on a system, a complete copy of the documentation is installed with the software.
-Additionally, a copy of the documentation is published to the ISIS web site, therefore the ISIS web site and the ISIS documentation are identical.
+A copy of the documentation is published to the ISIS web site, therefore the ISIS web site and the ISIS documentation are identical.
 In this document, the term "web site" will refer to the complete ISIS documentation.

 You should have a general understanding of what XML is - this document explains how to write an XML file for adding a Document to ISIS.
 If you plan to add a web page to ISIS, you should be able to write basic HTML.
 It also helps if you are familiar with the ISIS web site and how it is organized from a visitor's standpoint.
 There are many good tutorials on the web for learning XML and HTML, such as W3Schools.com.